The 1989 Voronezh UFO Incident

 The aliens communicated with each other.
-Exactly how that went down is a little low on the details, but they made a triangle appear in the air.
+Exactly how that went down is a little unclear, but they made a triangle appear in the air.
 The thing was described as being very shiny.
 Then, they activated the robot simply by touching it.

 The Physical Evidence